rfshelley/Documentation/device-type-developers-guide/overview.rst

    :alt: Smart Things Architecture

-In the example shown above, the job of the device handler (that is implementing the "switch" capability) is to parse incoming, protocol-specific status messages from the device and turn them into normalized "events".
+In the example shown above, the job of the Device Handler (that is implementing the "switch" capability) is to parse incoming, protocol-specific status messages from the device and turn them into normalized "events".
 It is also responsible for accepting normalized commands (such as "on" and "off") and turning those into the protocol-specific commands that can be sent to the device to affect the desired action.

 For example, for a Z-Wave compatible on-off switch, the incoming status messages used by the device to report an "on" or "off" state are as shown below: